 If you have unused space on an existing Windows partition, the installer may offer to use it.
-This can be a useful way of making room for your new Mageia installation, but is a risky operation so you should make sure you have backed up all important files!
+This can be a useful way of making room for your new Mageia installation but see the warning below.

 With this option, the installer displays the remaining Windows partition in light blue and the proposed Mageia partition in dark blue with their intended sizes just underneath.
 You have the option to modify these sizes by clicking and dragging the gap between both partitions.
 See the following screenshot: